 The Sacramento PM2.5 planning region (see map), was classified as attainment for the 2012 annual average PM2.5 NAAQS of 12 μg/m3, and classified as nonattainment in 2009 for the 2006 24-hour PM2.5 NAAQS of 35μg/m3.
 The region prepared the PM2.5 Maintenance Plan and Redesignation Request (2013) to address how the region attained and would continue to attain the 24-hour PM2.5 standard.
 The region attained the standard based on 2009–2011 monitoring data, but postponed the submittal of the plan because of high concentrations in 2012 that caused exceedances.

-On May 10, 2017, EPA found that the area attained the 2006 24-hour PM2.5 National Ambient Air Quality Standards (NAAQS) by the attainment date of December 31, 2015 (82 FR 21711).
+On May 10, 2017, EPA found that the area attained the 2006 24-hour PM2.5 NAAQS by the attainment date of December 31, 2015 (82 FR 21711).
 This finding was based on complete, quality-assured and certified PM2.5 monitoring data for 2013 – 2015.
 The PM2.5 Maintenance Plan and Redesignation Request will be updated and submitted in the future based on the clean data finding made by the EPA.
 The particulate matter planning region includes all of Sacramento County, the eastern portion of Yolo County, the western portions of El Dorado and Placer counties and the northeast portion of Solano County (map).

 The Sacramento region was classified as attainment for the 1997 PM10 24-hour NAAQS of 150 μg/m3.
 In October 2010, the Sac Metro Air District prepared the PM10 Implementation /Maintenance Plan and Redesignation Request for Sacramento County (2010).
 EPA approved the PM10 Plan, which allowed EPA to proceed with the redesignation of Sacramento County as attainment for the PM10 NAAQS.
-The first Maintenance Plan showed maintenance from 2012 through 2022.
+The approval of the first Maintenance Plan showed maintenance from 2013 through 2023.

 A second plan must provide for maintenance of the NAAQS for 10 more years after expiration of the first 10-year maintenance period.
-The Sac Metro Air District will prepare and submit a second maintenance plan in 2020 to demonstrate maintenance of the PM10 standard through 2032.
+The Sac Metro Air District adopted and submitted the Second 10-Year PM10 Maintenance Plan for Sacramento County in August 2021 to demonstrate maintenance of the PM10 standard through 2033.

 The Sacramento region is currently designated attainment for both the 1-hour NAAQS of 35 parts per millions (ppm) and the 8-hour standard of 9 ppm.
 A maintenance plan was developed for CO in 1996.
 The 2004 Revision to the California State Implementation Plan for Carbon Monoxide extends the 1996 CO maintenance plan demonstration to 2018.